jedel1043/learn-wgpu/README.md

 # Prototype renderer using Rust and WebGPU.

-Mostly based off of the excellent WebGPU tutorial (*Learn Wgpu*)[https://sotrh.github.io/learn-wgpu], but with some modifications e.g. replaced `cgmath` with `nalgebra`.
+Mostly based off of the excellent WebGPU tutorial [*Learn Wgpu*](https://sotrh.github.io/learn-wgpu), but with some modifications e.g. replaced `cgmath` with `nalgebra`.

 ## Requirements